LGBudd/KORD-KMKE-Custom-Scenery/README.md

-# Chicago and Milwaukee Area Custom Scenery
+# USA-Midwest-Chicago and Milwaukee Area Custom Scenery
 Custom NLCD scenery for the area covered by Chicago (including KORD, KMDW), Milwaukee (KMKE) and the surrounding suburbs.

 ## License